ThibautGery/docker-logging-example/article.md

     - ./conf:/fluentd/etc
 ```
 Then you can run the application and query it with your favorite browser to see
-a few line in Elasticsearch in the Logstash index.
+some lines in Elasticsearch in the Logstash index.
 Since Fluentd buffer the data
 before sending it by batch, you might have to wait a minute or two.

 Unfortunately, the data are not indexed.
 The Nginx line of log is not